 WILLIAM J. BLECHMAN

 William “Bill” Blechman’s practice concentrates on antitrust law, predominately on the plaintiff’s side.
 An experienced trial lawyer, Bill typically represents the specific client interests as plaintiffs of large public and private companies.
 He does not engage in plaintiff’s class or mass actions.
+He is among the hard to find two-way players as he also does antitrust defense work.
+He has represented companies in defense of federal criminal grand jury investigations, FTC and State AG civil investigations, and civil antitrust cases.

 Bill’s plaintiff’s antitrust practice focuses on dominant firm conduct and conspiracies (i.e., cartels) in restraint of trade.
 He has represented clients in a broad array of industries, including pharmaceuticals, manufacturing, retail and wholesale grocery, electronics, airlines, railroads, shipping, healthcare, construction, insurance, beverages, telecommunications and electronic payments.